ntut-xuan/NuOJ-Sandbox/README.md

 If the steps failed in check the control group, it means the version of the control group working in this machine is version 2.

 We provide a `env_setting.py` python script in `/backend` folder to downgrade the control group to version 1.

+The script only work in Linux platform since the control group of WSL is version 1.

 ```
 cd backend && python3 env_setting.py